Euler class groups and motivic stable cohomotopy: Introduction

-Section~\ref{s:cohomotopy} is devoted to equipping the set $[X,Q_{2n}]_{\aone}$ with a functorial abelian group structure and studying its properties in detail.
+Section~\ref{s:cohomotopy} is devoted to equipping the set $[X,Q_{2n}]_{\aone}$ with a functorial abelian group structure and studying the properties of this group in detail.
 The existence of a functorial abelian group structure on this set of homotopy classes of maps is largely formal--at least given $\aone$-analogs of classical connectivity results.
-The necessary connectivity results follow from F. Morel's unstable $\aone$-connectivity theorem and his $\aone$-analog of Freudenthal's suspension classical suspension theorem \cite[\S 6]{MField}.
+The necessary connectivity results follow from F. Morel's unstable $\aone$-connectivity theorem and his $\aone$-analog of Freudenthal's classical suspension theorem \cite[\S 6]{MField}.

 We give two equivalent constructions of the abelian group structure; the first, using the aforementioned suspension theorem, is useful for analyzing various functorial properties of the group structure, and the second, modeled on Borsuk's original construction, is useful for giving a geometric interpretation of the composition.
 In particular, we observe that the abelian group structure on $[X,Q_{2n}]_{\aone}$ arises via an identification with stable cohomotopy groups.
 Since stable cohomotopy is a ring cohomology theory, we obtain Mayer--Vietoris-type exact sequences and product structures on these groups.